-When applying for a VA loan, one of the decisions you’ll have to make is whether you want a fixed or adjustable interest rate.
+A decision you’ll have to make is whether you want a fixed or adjustable interest rate for your VA loan.

 A fixed-rate loan is exactly what it sounds like: Your interest rate doesn't change for the life of the mortgage.
 That means the loan's principal and interest payments won't change, either.
 There are multiple flavors of adjustable-rate mortgages, but the common tie is that your interest rate can change, which means so will your mortgage payments.